-Correspondence Email Address Update: I hereby authorize Provider Enrollment Services to update my correspondence email address to the following to receive future electronic correspondence: Signature of the Authorized Representative/Provider Signature of the Fluthoff 200 Representative Frontier 1 ACKNOWLEDGEMENT By signing below, I verify that the information given on this site visit is accurate and that it was s performed at the address given for this enrollment and or revalidation.
-Signature of the Provider By signing below, I verify that I have personally performed this site visit at the location and or the date and time listed above and that the observations I have recorded are correct.
-Signature of individual Performing Site Visit PASS FAII
+Correspondence Email Address Update: I hereby authorize Provider Enrollment Services to update my correspondence email address to the following to receive future electronic correspondence: Signature of the Authorized Representative/Provider ı ACKNOWLEDGEMENT By signing below, I verify that the information given on this site visit is accurate and that it was the address given for this enrollment and or revalidation. s performed at Signature of the Provider By signing below, I verify that I have personally performed this site visit at the location and on time listed above and that the observations I have recorded are correct. the date and Signature of individual Performing Site Visit PASS FAIL

-ATTACHMENT 19 - 2020 GENERAL ASSEMBLY ACTIONS
+ATTACHMENT 18 - 2021 GENERAL ASSEMBLY ACTIONS

-This attachment contains a list of new requirements added to the Code of Virginia during the 2020 General Assembly Session that impact the Medicaid program.
+This attachment contains a list of new requirements added to the Code of Virginia during the 2021 General Assembly Session that impact the Medicaid program.
 This is not intended to be an inclusive list.
 Not all of the actions required changes to this contract; however, the Contractor is responsible for understanding the actions and implementing any necessary programmatic or policy changes in order to comply.
 This list is subject to change based on future General Assembly actions.